sudouptime/lifelong-golfer-theory/README.md

 ## Why This Theory Does Not Use Irons

-In the current implementation, this theory does not use irons.
+The current implementation does not include irons.

 This is not because irons are poor clubs.

+Quite the opposite.

-On the contrary, irons are exceptional tools.
+Irons are excellent tools.

-The question is different.
+The real question is different.

-> Are irons the best long-term solution for this particular system?
+> "Are irons the optimal long-term choice for this system?"

-At first, an iron-centered setup seemed reasonable.
+At first, an iron-centered setup seemed perfectly reasonable.

-However, after considering long-term sustainability, practice requirements, repeatability, and maintenance cost, I concluded that irons were not suitable for the current implementation of this theory.
+However, after considering long-term sustainability, required practice volume, repeatability, and maintenance cost, I concluded that irons were not the right fit for the current implementation of this theory.

-The key criteria were:
+That conclusion was based on four criteria:

 - Long-term sustainability
 - Required practice volume